 Eliott Stabler tracks a child pornographer to Eastern Europe.
 Once the man's in custody, he smugly states that he's not afraid of an American cop, since they're not allowed to brutalize suspects.
-Stabler exchanges a look with his local contact, who gets up and leaves the interrogation room.
-Stabler then calmy informs him that they're not in America right now.
+Stabler exchanges a look with his local contact, who tells the guard to leave the interrogation room.
+She then calmy informs him that they're not in America right now.
 The man has just enough time to register an Oh Crap face before a Stabler-style beatdown.

 Leverage: Parker has one while rescuing a bunch of Serbian orphans and opens the door to one of the bad guys who specifically recognizes her.